Self-driving truck company TuSimple to use Nvidia chips for autonomous computing - NewsBreak

 Self-driving truck company TuSimple to use Nvidia chips for autonomous computing

-Jan 4 (Reuters) - TuSimple Holdings Inc (TSP.O) on Tuesday said it has partnered with Nvidia Corp (NVDA.O) to use the company's vehicle chips to design and build an advanced autonomous driving computer for its self-driving trucks.
+(Reuters) - TuSimple Holdings Inc on Tuesday said it has partnered with Nvidia Corp to use the company’s vehicle chips to design and build an advanced autonomous driving computer for its self-driving trucks.

 The computer, known as a domain controller in the automotive industry, will be specifically engineered for TuSimple’s commercial self-driving trucks, and will power sensor perception and vehicle operation.